ElishaMercado/versioned_dir/README.md

-# Hello GitHub
+# Hello Useful GitHub

 This is a README.md file that will be used to describe this repository on GitHub

 This is an extra line of text added to the copy of README.md in the cloned repository

-And this is an extra line added to the original version (pulled from cloned version) as part of an exercise.